urbanogilson/lavandula/doc/api.md

 testResults();
 ```

+Call `runTest` with a function pointer argument to run a test.
 Call `testResults` to see the outcome of all of your tests.

 ## JSON